 To view the Ethical Framework, please click here.

 If you have a complaint that the PCC has breached their Code of Conduct then the appropriate authority is the Police & Crime Panel to handle it.
 This has been delegated initially to the Chief Executive in the Office of the PCC to categorise and handle.
 The aim is for the Office of the Police & Crime Commissioner to initially respond to you with a recording decision within 10 working days and to try to resolve the matter to your satisfaction within 20 working days.

 Number of complaints recorded by the PCP to date: 31

 If you disagree with the response from the Chief Executive regarding a non-criminal complaint then you can ask that the Police & Crime Panel review it.

-If your complaint alleges a criminal offence then it will to referred to the Independent Police Complaints Commission (IPCC) to handle.
+If your complaint alleges a criminal offence then it will to referred to the Independent Office for Police Complaints (IOPC) to handle.

 To make a complaint please state what the complaint is about and what you would regard as a satisfactory outcome.